 Here are some additional purchasing commercial real estate tips that can help:

 Always have an exit strategy.
 You don’t want to get stuck in a bad deal, so you’ll always need an exit strategy in place in case something goes south.
 If lots of repairs are necessary, will you offload the property to someone who can flip and rehab it?
 Will you demolish and liquidate?
 Will you sell to a note buyer or seller-finance to get out of the daily management of the property?
-It helps to have inspection, agent and legal partners you can count on to provide you honest feedback from the start.
+It helps to have an inspection, agent, and legal partners you can count on to provide you honest feedback from the start.
 They may be able to prevent surprises from throwing you off track.

 Know your metrics.
 You need to know how to calculate your successes or failures as a commercial real estate investor.
 What’s your NOI?
 Your cap rate?
 Your cash on cash?
 Use these metrics to determine if your investment’s a viable one – and continue doing so years after you own it.